TriJUG/trijug.github.io/sections/speaker.md

 #### Our Speaker...

-# Mike Nichols
+# Jim Scarborough
-- Solutions Architect at Temporal
+- Former TriJUG President
-- 20+ years experience developing software
+- 25 years of experience in open source and enterprise development